membraneframework/membrane_rtmp_plugin/README.md

 ### RTMP receiver

 Server-side example, in which Membrane element will act as an RTMP server and receive the stream, can be found under [`examples/source.exs`](examples/source.exs).
+Please note that this script allows only for a single client connecting to the RTMP server.
 Run it with:

 ```bash
 mix run examples/source.exs